1dollarsteak/1dollarsteak.github.io/_drafts/OpenBSD chio.c.md

 for this company doesn't exist anymore.
 But let's focus more on the program.

 ## Overview
 My work will base on Theo de Raadt's version (1.26) from 2019.
-Source can be found [here](https://github.com/openbsd/src/blob/master/bin/chio/chio.c).
+The Source can be found [here](https://github.com/openbsd/src/blob/master/bin/chio/chio.c).
 This program is used to control medium changers (such as tape drives).
+And was initially written by Jason R. Thorpe.
 Different operations (for example moving or exchanging) can be performed.
 ## Header files
 Here is the list of all headers in use:
 {% highlight c %}